NREL/resstock/measures/ResStockArguments/README.md

 **Windows: Winter Exterior Shading Coefficient**

 Exterior shading coefficient for the winter season, which if provided overrides the shading type input.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading'>HPXML Exterior Shading</a>) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading'>HPXML Exterior Shading</a>) is used.

 - **Name:** ``window_exterior_shading_winter``
 - **Type:** ``String``